Find Grad Schools

 1 Yearly Graduations

 George Mason University comes in at #12 on our list of the most popular colleges offering graduate certificates in conflict resolution.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-For the 2020-2021 academic year, 1 graduate certificates were handed out to conflict resolution majors at GMU.
+Roughly 38,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,795 per year, while in-state graduate students, on average, pay $13,426 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in conflict resolution from GMU.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 Below are some popular majors that are similar to conflict resolution that offer graduate certificates.